cnti-testcatalog/testsuite/tools/cluster-api-dev-setup/README.md

 # make sure to use the same KUBECONFIG in any other windows
 echo $KUBECONFIG

+# test that you are using teh right cluster. node json should include name "kind-cluster-api-manager"
+kubectl cluster-info dump

 # copy and the path and export it as KUBECONFIG in other terminal windows
 export path-to-your/kind-cluster-api-manager-kubeconfig.yaml